TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

   onTextCursorPositionChange: (editor: BlockNoteEditor) => void;
   slashMenuItems: ReactSlashMenuItem[];
   uiFactories: UiFactories;
+  defaultStyles: boolean;
 };
 ```

 `editorDOMAttributes:` An object containing attributes that should be added to the editor's HTML element.
+E.g.: pass `{ class: "my-editor-class" }` to set a custom classname.

 `onEditorReady:` A callback function that runs when the editor is ready to be used.